What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at The Pacific Eye Care Scleral Lens Center help patients from all over Huntington Beach or Seal Beach, California.
-Dr. Walter Yim will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact The Pacific Eye Care Scleral Lens Center to find out if scleral lenses are right for you.
+Our staff helps patients from all over Huntington Beach and Seal Beach, California, and Dr. Walter Yim will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision